SS-Lab-at-NU/mpc_legged_control/readme.txt

 -Tests to resolve 'recalculations' error:
 	-Kp 350 -> 10, Kd 37 -> 0 in task.info swingLegTask
 		-ERROR
+	-husky_crouching
-	-change urdf so the robot starts lying on the ground (feet not needed for support) -as per chenghao
+		-change urdf so the robot starts lying on the ground (feet not needed for support) -chenghao's advice
 			-ERROR
-	-change all joint initial posiitons to avoid calculations near 0 (husky_crouching) -change defaultJointState in reference.info
+		-change all joint initial posiitons to avoid calculations near 0 -change defaultJointState in reference.info
 				-ERROR
 			-change initialState in task.info to defaultJointState
 				-ERROR
-	-Husky_crouching_no_fin, hips are thicc
+	-Husky_crouching_no_fin
+		-remove fin
+			-ERROR
+		-add feet back
+			-ERROR
+		-add whole feet?

 To launch husky_description: